je-s/ArduinoStreamCommander/README.md

 * Send different kind of messages with a simple and lightweight message format.
     * Send status updates of the device (e.g. for pushing new sensor values via Serial Interface).
     * Send arbitrary types of messages.
-* Get/Set an ID from and to the EEPROM.
+* Get/Set an ID from and to the EEPROM (If the target board has one available).
 # Folder structure
 * `src`  contains the source code.
 * `examples` contains an example sketch.